gremwell/qsslcauditproxy/README.md

                         Blacklist file that holds hosts to exclude from testing, for example known endpoints used by the OS (default: None)
+  --whitelist WHITELIST
+                        Whitelist file.
+Only test the hosts listed in the file.
+                        --whitelist and --blacklist can't be used together.
   -p P                  Port for proxy to listen on (default: 8888)
 ```